 While it’s good to know about global events, watching a consistent stream of bad news can affect one’s outlook on the world and can take a toll on our mental health.

-The television in the home is the greatest source of anxiety.
-In fact, the amount of violence being portrayed on TV has a significant effect on how intense our fear of crime is, a new study conducted by a group of researchers from University of Pennsylvania suggests.
+The television and social media platforms are the greatest source of anxiety.
+In fact, the amount of violence being portrayed on TV and social media channels has a significant effect on how intense our fear of crime is, according to a study conducted by a group of researchers from University of Pennsylvania suggests.

 You’ll be surprised how the media can warp your view of the world and the people around you.
 Nowadays, the things covered by the media are focused on war, deaths, crime and accidents.
 Traumatic incidents in news causes spike in fear and stress.